russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 The *source of truth* for data within our app is our Supabase database.
 Supabase offers a feature known as *realtime channels*.
 Whenever data changes within some (or any) part of our database, Supabase can broadcast this event to interested parties.
 A Supabase realtime channel is a **publisher**.

 We will add an observable class to our app named `EnrollmentChangeNotifier`.
-It will use the Supabase framework to **subscribe** to a realtime channel, and will thereby be notified whenever the database is updated.
+It will use the Supabase framework to **subscribe** to a realtime channel, and will therefore be notified whenever the database is updated.

-So, `EnrollmentChangeNotifier` is a *broker* that handles the job of knowing when the database is updated.
-It will in turn contain a single stored property named `changeCount` that is an integer.
-Whenever the database is updated, `EnrollmentChangeNotifier` will increment `changeCount` by one – that makes it a **publisher** within our app.
+`EnrollmentChangeNotifier` is also a **publisher**, as it contains a single stored property named `changeCount`.
+Whenever the database is updated, `EnrollmentChangeNotifier` will increment `changeCount` by one.
+We can describe `EnrollmentChangeNotifier` as a *broker* because it acts as both a subscriber and a publisher.

-Why is this?
-It is because every view in our app that has its own view model will observe `changeCount` on `EnrollentChangeNotifier`  through the environment.
+In turn, within our app, view(s) that would otherwise be unaware of database changes will observe `changeCount` on `EnrollentChangeNotifier`  through the environment.
 Using a `.onChange(of:)` view modifier, each view **subscribes** to the broker, `EnrollmentChangeNotifier`.
 When a view sees that `changeCount` has been incremented, it will ask its view model to refresh data (to fetch new information from the database).

-This will let us **fan out** a single event (e.g.: a database change) to any number of views within our app (including but not limited to `EnrolmentsView`, `CoursesListView`, `StudentsListView`).
+This will let us **fan out** a single event (e.g.: a database change) to one or more views within our app.

-Here is a picture of what this looks like:
+For the students and courses app we are looking at for this lesson, here is how this will work:

 ```mermaid
 flowchart TD